godatadriven/godatadriven-blog/content/hackathon-umcutrecht-report.md

 Due to the sensitivity of the data sets, we are unable to share the specific results, however, we do want to share some general insights from the hackathon.

 ### The impact of nature in the proximity
 One of the most interesting insights came from the combination of data from UMC Utrecht with external geographical data.
-From the analysis of this combination the conclusion could be drawn that there is a correlation between the proximity to nature (trees, water) and the number of admissions (and duration).
-Significantly less people who live near nature are being admitted than people who live further away from nature.
+From the analysis of this combination the conclusion could be drawn that there seems to be a correlation between the proximity to nature (trees, water) and the duration of a stay at the Psychiatry Unit.
+People who live near nature seems to stay shorter at the Psychiatry Unit than people who live further away from naturen.

 ### Classifying text to understand aggression
 ![Hackathon UMC Utrecht](static/images/hackathon-umcu/hackathon-umcu-gdd-1.png)